greenm01/vb4x/docs/vb4x_specs.md

 ## 4\.1 Escorts

 If Orbital Shipyards or Starbases are ordered to move, they must be accompanied by a fleet escort.
-They can not move across jump lanes solo.
+They can not move across jump lanes unassisted.

 Merchant Marine ships may join a fleet for escort.